sarfraznawaz2005/visitlog/README.md

  - Allows to cache the visits based on IP.
  - Allows to log authenticated user info.
  - Provides log viewer page out of box.

+**Note:** VisitLog cannot detect same user/IP coming from some anonymizer so it cannot differentiate that.

 ## Screenshots ##